 All children with dental problems must be referred directly to a Denti-Cal dentist for care.
 All members ages three and older must be referred annually for preventive dental care to a dentist who accepts Denti-Cal, regardless of whether a dental problem exists.
-Providers or members may call Denti-Cal for a list of three Denti-Cal providers within the member's ZIP Code.
+Providers or members may call Denti-Cal for a list of three Denti-Cal providers in the member's ZIP Code.
+Providers in Los Angeles County may call their affiliated health plan's provider inquiry unit for direction on dental referrals and dental networks.
 The PCP is also responsible for dental assessments.
-Refer to the discussion of Dental Screenings on page 4.10 for more information.
+Refer to the discussion of Dental Screenings on page 4.11 for more information.